-Course Title & Code Credits distributi course on of the Eligibility Pre-requisite Tutorial Practical Criteria of the course Digital Electronics 4 2 0 2 Appeared in Semester 4 PHYSICS DSE - 15b Semester 4
+Course Title & Code Credits distributi course on of the Eligibility Pre-requisite course Thie & coue Creares Tutorial Practical Criteria of the course Digital Electronics PHYSICS DSE - 15b 4 2 0 2 Appeared in Semester 4

 The objective of the course is to introduce digital electronics and its simple applications to physics program students.
 The course is designed to familiarize the students with the different number systems (binary, octal and hexadecimal), laws of Boolean algebra, logic gates and combinational and sequential logic circuits utilised in designing counters and registers.